zakariatabati/zakariatabati/README.md

 <!--Intro start-->
-- 🔭 I’m currently Studying **Computer science**  in **ENSA**
+- 🔭 I’m currently Studying **Computer Science Engineering**  in **ENSA**

-- 🌱 I’m currently learning about **machine learning  and problem solving**

-- 👯 I’m looking to collaborate on Machine Learning repositories or python scripts
+- 👯 I’m looking to collaborate on Machine Learning repositories or anythings about CS

 - 💬 Ask me about **evrything i Know**